sadlil/website/src/content/home/works.md

 in Singapore, Indonesia, Philippines, Malaysia, Thailand and Vietnam; however, we also have R&D offices in Bangalore, Beijing, & Seattle.</div>
 <div class=exp-work-worked>
- - Designed, Architect and Build several micro services to scale and divide team workloads <br>
+ - Designed, Architect and Build several micro services to divide and scale workloads <br>
- - Worked as an team **DevOps** to supports team's scalable cloud infrastructure <br>
+ - Worked as an team **SRE** to supports team's scalable cloud infrastructure <br>
- - Work with teams to Scale core Backend services <br>
+ - Actively participated in **OnCall** rotation and Engineering Postmortems process <br>
- - Work with PMs to collaborate with Business requirements and design software systems to support those requirements <br>
+ - Work with multiple teams and PMs to collaborate with Business requirements and design software systems <br>
- - Work closely and provided support for Data Scientists core ML systems <br>
- - Design and Implement Backend services for Core teams <br>
+ - Participated in Design and Implementation process for scalable Backend services for Core Supply Sapping team <br>
  - Support and scale systems to handle millions of request <br>
- - Work on API Layer design to support large scale system <br>
+ - Support team by actively getting engaged with making improvements for monitoring and alert systems <br>
 </div>

 ----